Lidar is dull on iPads, but could go beyond AR on the iPhone 12 Pro

 In short, adding Lidar to the iPad Pro made a narrow category of apps a little better on a narrow slice of Apple devices.
 From a user’s perspective, the best Apple-provided examples of the technology’s potential were hidden in the Apple Store app, which can display 3D models of certain devices (Mac Pro, yes; iMac, no) in AR, and iPadOS’s obscure “Measure” app, which previously did a mediocre job of guesstimating real world object lengths without Lidar, but did a better job with Lidar.
 It’s worth underscoring that those aren’t objectively good examples, and no one in their right mind — except an AR developer — would buy a device solely to gain such marginal AR performance improvements.

 Whether Lidar will make a bigger impact on iPhones remains to be seen.
 If it’s truly a Pro-exclusive feature this year, not only will fewer people have access to it, but developers will have less incentive to develop Lidar-dependent features.
 Even if Apple sells tens of millions of iPhone 12 Pro devices, they’ll almost certainly follow the pattern of the iPhone 11, which reportedly outsold its more expensive Pro brethren across the world.
-That means Lidar will be a comparatively niche feature, rather than a baseline expectation for all iPhone 12 series users.
+Consequently, Lidar would be a comparatively niche feature, rather than a baseline expectation for all iPhone 12 series users.

 That said, if Apple uses the Lidar hardware properly in the iPhones, it could become a bigger deal and differentiator going forward.
 Industry scuttlebutt suggests that Apple will use Lidar to improve the Pro cameras’ autofocus features and depth-based processing effects, such as Portrait Mode, which artificially blurs photo backgrounds to create a DSLR-like “bokeh” effect.
 Since Lidar’s invisible lasers work in pitch black rooms — and quickly — they could serve as a better low-light autofocus system than current techniques that rely on minute differences measured by an optical camera sensor.
 Faux bokeh and other visual effects could and likely will be applicable to video recordings, as well.
-Developers such as Niantic could also use the hardware to improve Pokémon Go for a subset of iPhones, and that could be a win for AR gamers.
+Developers such as Niantic could also use the hardware to improve Pokémon Go for a subset of iPhones, and given the massive size of its user base, that could be a win for AR gamers.

 Apple won’t be the first company to offer a rear depth sensor in a phone.
 Samsung introduced a similar technology in the Galaxy S10 series last year, adding it to subsequent Note 10 and S20 models, but a lack of killer apps and performance issues reportedly led the company to drop the feature from the Note 20 and next year’s S series.
 While Samsung is apparently redesigning its depth sensor to better rival the Sony-developed Lidar scanner Apple uses in its devices, finding killer apps for the technology may remain challenging.